 Your goal should be to reach $100,000 per year in income or more (ideally more).

 If you’re far from this figure right now, don’t despair.
-That simply means you need to increase your skills or your need to acquire skills that in higher demand in today’s modern marketplace.
+That simply means you need to increase your skills or your need to acquire skills that are in higher demand in today’s modern marketplace.

 If you’re getting paid a low wage, it’s because a lot of people can do what you can do.

 Examples of skills that you might want to learn are running Facebook or Instagram ad campaigns, running YouTube ad campaigns, doing brand or product photography, copywriting (writing to sell) or doing high-ticket sales.
 You can learn all of those skills in a 30-90 days and earn more money fast.

 There are lots of other in-demand skills you could learn too.
 Be creative, search online, and whatever you do, don’t be too concerned about your formal education.
 Instead, continually self-educate and you will continually become more valuable to the marketplace.